paulkdata/RealmDungeon2/README.md

-# RealmDungeon2
+# RealmDungeon 2
+RealmDungeon 2 is a throwback to text-based MUDs and MMOs.
+The player assumes the role of a fan and citizen preservationist, logging into their favourite game to record events before the last servers are finally decommissioned.

-Click here to play: link here
+Click here to play: **link here**
-Note the timer will start immediately after clicking the link!
+**Note the timer will start immediately after clicking the link!**

 A short interactive fiction piece made in Twine using the SugarCube format: https://twinery.org/